Table of contents

 Try to avoid making one-on-one meetings spontaneous.
 Why?
 Because both you and the employee need to prepare!
 Tell them about the meeting at least 3-4 days in advance.
-Write an email (or, if you prefer, a handwritten letter) for the employee.
+Write an email for the employee.

 - The date and time of the meeting — do not oblige, but allow them to suggest a better schedule if necessary.

 - Reason for the meeting — why it will be useful for the employee.

 - The topic of the meeting and sample questions — this will minimize any potential anxiety and give the employee time to think about the agenda.

 - Tasks — what information to prepare for the meeting.

 Again, the letter should sound like an invitation, not a commitment.
 Keep your tone friendly.